 If storing freezer foods elsewhere is not an option, you will have to decide which foods should be cooked/processed first in order to reduce food waste as much as possible.
 Frozen fruits could be processed into jams, jellies or preserves and home canned to enjoy later.

+Though texture and color are not always the best when vegetables have been frozen before canning, this may also be a viable option.
 Cook meats, fish and poultry that cannot immediately be consumed.
 These can be either kept refrigerated for a couple of days or be once again frozen, once they have been cooked.